Circular Economy

 Thaioil has established the Energy Management & Loss Improvement Committee to oversee energy consumption and comply with the Energy Conservation strategy.
 This committee is tasked with communicating with employees to raise awareness of energy conservation and control, identify opportunities for improving energy performance, as well as monitoring energy consumption by identifying usage across various operation teams.
 They also provide energy conservation training to relevant operation teams and regularly report energy management results to executives.

-Additionally, a working team from this committee serves as an Internal Energy Audit team to perform energy audits as required by laws and regulations.
-According to the internal audit result in 2023, it was identified that operation was the main source of energy consumption.
-Meanwhile, natural gas in furnace/heater/utility was identified as the highest shares (47.5%) of energy consumption by fuel types.
-Thus, these can be opportunities for Thaioil to improve energy performance by reducing energy consumption in operation and in furnace/heater/utility system.
+Additionally, Energy Management & Loss Improvement Committee performs energy audits as required by laws and regulations.
+According to the internal audit result in 2025, it was identified that operation was the main source of energy consumption.
+Meanwhile, natural gas in the furnace, heater, and utility was identified as the highest shares, accounting for 47.5% of energy consumption by fuel types.
+Thus, these can be opportunities for Thaioil to improve energy performance by focusing on reduction of energy consumption in operation and in the furnace, heater, and utility system.

 Thai Oil Refining Public Company Limited